achamaro/tailwindcss-plugins/README.md

 ### Commit

-When merged to the main branch, GitHub Actions will automatically publish it.
+When merged into the main branch, a pull request is automatically created by GitHub Actions.
+When the pull request is merged, it is automatically published by GitHub Actions.